Women during the Reconstruction era: Education

 Prior to the 1830s, women in the New England area began to have more opportunities to receive education due to changes in public policy.
-In 1840, literacy was nearly universal for women, with a one hundred percent increase from sixty years earlier.
+In 1840, literacy was nearly universal for women, with a twenty percent increase from sixty years earlier.
 Women began receiving greater opportunities for education as seen through the expansion of free education, the professional training of teachers, and the organization of higher educational opportunities for women.
 Women received great opposition to educational opportunities during the late 18th and early 19th century as well, as women were only allowed to receive schooling during the summer period, prioritized enrollment in schooling for men, as well as the exclusion of females from grammar schools, teaching both Latin and Greek.
 In addition, women were often faced with beliefs in opposition to furthering their education, such as the universal belief at that time that women's brains were smaller in capacity and therefore inferior to the male brain.

 Vassar, Wellesley and Smith, and Bryn Mawr colleges were founded during the Reconstruction Era with the intent of creating greater opportunities for women in higher education.
 These women's colleges offered encouragement in scientific investigation, and tasks requiring patience and delicate manipulation—the work often thought of that men refused to do.
 Educational opportunities for women consisted of embroidery, painting, French, singing, and the playing of instruments.
 Though women were provided increased opportunities, they were often still seen as assistants and aid to men.
 In 1868, the Woman's infirmary Medical School was opened and began making innovations in the field of medicine.
 Education for African American varied to some degree.
 For many women they stopped at the primary grades.
 For African American women, education was difficult because they struggled with illiteracy, were seen as outsiders, and were needed for domestic labor to support their families.
 Between 1860 and 1910 the birthrate declined by one-third.
 The founding of the Mount Hermon Seminary in Mississippi in 1875 created an opportunity for African American women to receive a quality education.
 By 1890 only thirty Negro women had received college degrees.